tristan-harris/python-chess-tui/README.md

 A Python program that lets you play chess in the terminal, with support for UCI-compliant chess engines.

-Requires [Blessed](https://github.com/jquast/blessed) for the TUI (since curses is archaic), and [Click](https://github.com/pallets/click) for the command-line interface.
+Requires [Blessed](https://github.com/jquast/blessed) for the TUI and [Click](https://github.com/pallets/click) for the command-line interface.

 ---